hollowaykeanho/Upscaler/README.md

 `AVAILABLE FORMATS` respectively.

 If done correctly, an image based on orginal filename with a suffix `-upscaled` is created.
-If we follow the example above, it should b `my-image-upscaled.webp`.
+If we follow the example above, it should be `my-image-upscaled.webp`.

 ### Upscale a Video